sam-goodwin/eventual/docs/tutorial/1-bank-account.md

 });
 ```

-This is where we create and configure infrastructure needed by our application.
-To create an AWS DynamoDB Table, import the `Table` Construct from `aws-cdk-lib/aws-dynamodb` and instantiate it along-side our service.
+Next, import and instantiate a `Table` from `aws-cdk-lib/aws-dynamodb`:

 ```ts
 import { AttributeType, Table } from "aws-cdk-lib/aws-dynamodb";